-If you don’t use celery on a regular basis, and rarely use up a whole bunch then you should read how.
+If you don’t use fresh celery on a regular basis, and rarely use up a whole bunch then you should read start freezing celery.
 To avoid food waste, I freeze anything I won’t use up in a few days.

-It's simple to freeze celery, however, there is one drawback, it will lose its crispness.
-Frozen celery is best used in stew, soups and other cooked dishes.
+It's simple to freeze celery, however, there is one drawback, it will lose its crispness so not suitable for a salad but would be perfect to use for soups.
+Frozen celery is best used in stews, soup recipes and other cooked meals.

 Always choose the freshest celery that has crisp and tender ribs.

 - Separate the ribs of celery from the stalk and wash thoroughly under running water to remove any remaining dirt.

 - Cut the celery into ½ or 1-inch slices,depending on how you expect to use the celery.

 - Place celery onto a parchment-lined baking sheet and freeze for 1-2 hours, then package the celery pieces into Ziploc freezer bags in serving sizes.
 Freezing on the baking sheet first before packaging will keep the pieces from sticking and freezing together.
 I like to store the equivalent of one celery rib in each bag.
 If you will be storing longer than a month, then it's good to use a vacuum sealer to ensure the best quality when you're ready to use the celery in a recipe.

 - Place the celery filled freezer bags into the freezer.

 If you decide to blanch the celery then place the celery in a pot of boiling water for a couple of minute and then transfer to a bowl or pot of ice water to quickly cook the celery.

 It's not necessary unless you want to store the celery for more than a couple of months.
 The blanched celery will last for about 1 year.